thomaschristinck/operating-systems/README.md

 4. Run as ```./executable``` or, with valgrind, ```valgrind - -leak-check=full ./executable```

-### Assignment 3
+### Part 3

-Design and implement a Simple File System.
+Designed and implement a Simple File System.
 I was able to demonstrate a working file system working in Linux, and got 100% on this assignment.
 The SFS introduces many limitations such as restricted filename lengths, no user concept, no protection among files, no support for concurrent access, etc.

 1. Clone this repository.
 ```git clone https://github.com/thomaschristinck/Operating-Systems```